-Today, the school is accredited by the Middle States Association of Colleges and Schools, dedicated to providing educational excellence in a faith-based environment.
-Bishop Grimes prepares young men and women for college, career and life.
-Bishop Grimes offers a full New York State Regents curriculum, Honors and Advanced Placement courses, as well as religious studies, business-related courses, technology and music and arts.
-Bishop Grimes students may participate in college level courses, for as many as 24 credits, through Le Moyne College and Syracuse University Project Advance (SUPA).
+Today, the school is accredited by the Middle States Association of Colleges and Schools, which recognizes Bishop Grimes’ dedication to providing educational excellence in a faith-based environment within a culture of continuous improvement.
+Bishop Grimes seeks to prepare young men and women for college, career, and life within the context of the Catholic faith.
+Bishop Grimes offers a full New York State Regents curriculum, honors, and Advanced Placement courses, as well as courses in theology, business, technology, music, and art.
+Bishop Grimes students have the opportunity to participate in college-level courses through Le Moyne College.

 Theological studies at Bishop Grimes are enhanced with an on-site chapel, daily prayer, monthly masses, adoration of the Blessed Sacrament on the first Friday of each month, monthly opportunities to receive the Sacrament of Reconciliation, character development, and discipline.
 The Theology of the Body curriculum for 7th and 10th-grade students, as well as the presence of diocesan priests, further engages students both in academics and spiritual formation.